kucharzyk-sebastian/make-my-day/README.md

 ### Local server

-If you want to run the project on a local server you should also go to the `Run` view and execute `Django: run server` configuration.
+If you want to run the project on a local server you should also go to the `Run` view and execute `Django: Run server` configuration.

 ### Maintaining code quality